luanfigueredodesousa/luanfigueredodesousa/README.md

 ### Hi, i am Luan

 - :man_astronaut: I have an addiction to Outer Wilds
-- 🔭 i'm currently learning Java and C
+- 🔭 i'm currently learning Java, C, Go and python
 - :mailbox_with_no_mail: How to reach me: figueredoluan26@gmail.com

 <p align="left">